Monday, July 31, 2017

 A rooftop hole enabled entry and exit of one burglar, or more, with equipment to elude motion detection systems and extract the canvases from their frames.

-"Three-quarter length portrait of Gertrude Vanderbilt Whitney (Mrs. Harry Payne Whitney) wearing a jeweled gown and tiara and holding a peacock feather fan," ca. 1916 photograph by Baron Adolf De Meyer (Sept.
+Maxfield Parrish's West Wall Panels 3A and 3B, painted in compliance with a seven-panel commission from Gertrude Vanderbilt Whitney in 1912, were completed in 1916; "Three-quarter length portrait of Gertrude Vanderbilt Whitney (Mrs. Harry Payne Whitney) wearing a jeweled gown and tiara and holding a peacock feather fan," ca. 1916 photograph by Baron Adolf De Meyer (Sep.
 1, 1868-Jan.
-6, 1946): Frances Benjamin Johnston Collection, Public Domain, via Library of Congress Prints and Photographs Division
+6, 1946); Frances Benjamin Johnston Collection, Library of Congress Prints and Photographs Division, Washington DC: No known restrictions on publication, via Library of Congress Prints & Photographs Online Catalog (PPOC)

 Maxfield Parrish West Panel 3A and Parrish West Panel 3B form a series with one north, two east and two south wall panels of framed canvases.